cozy/cozy.github.io/src/dev/konnector.md

 </form>
 ```

-Find out a CSS selector for the form tag: `form#signin-form`.
+Find a CSS selector for the form tag: `form#signin-form`.
-Find out the name of the input tags used to host user's credentials: `email` and `password`.
+Find the name of the input tags used to host user's credentials: `email` and `password`.

 You are ready to complete the `signin(options)` object called in the `authenticate(username, password)` function: